 Camelback Mountain is often regarded as one of the best ski resorts in Pennsylvania, not only for itself but also because it is one of the best ski resorts near NYC.
 In addition to skiing, Camelback has some of the best snowboarding on the east coast as well as the largest snowtube park in the USA.

 I am partial to Camelback Mountain as one of the best ski resorts in PA because my brother has a weekend house nearby.
+If you are looking for lodging, there are plenty of options for Camelback AirBnB cabins and condos.
 Here to give a unbiased view of Camelback Mountain is fellow travel blogger, Marianne Rogerson.

 Camelback Mountain, Pennsylvania

 Camelback Mountain Resort in the Pocono Mountains is just a 2-hour drive from New York City.
 Although small, Camelback has a good choice of ski slopes with 37 trails ranging from green to double diamong and 10 chair lifts.
 There is a fun ski school for the kids, with magic carpet lifts on the nursery slopes.
 Thanks to more than 1200 snowmaking guns, you are guaranteed snow at Camelback.

 For more fun in the snow, Camelback also boasts the biggest snow tubing park in the United States!
 It has 42 snowtubing lanes and is a lot of fun!

 As it is so close to the city, Camelback can be visited as a day trip from New York City.
 We chose to spend three nights at the Camelback Resort, which is super family friendly, with large suites available as 1, 2 and 3-bedroom options.